Paying for College Overview

 Preparing to pay for college should begin as soon as possible.
 Make sure to review total costs, important deadlines, fees, payment options and the numerous ways to pay for college listed below.

 Having a solid plan for covering the cost of college is an important step toward graduation.
-South Seattle College is offering the services of FACTS Management Company, a leading tuition payment plan provider, to make the process easier for you.
-Working together, South and FACTS will provide you with strategies for covering the costs of college.
+South Seattle College is offering the services of Nelnet, a leading tuition payment plan provider, to make the process easier for you.
+Working together, South and Nelnet will provide you with strategies for covering the costs of college.

 - Tuition and Fees